tobega/tailspin-v0/TailspinReference.md

 A relation is similar to a table in a SQL database except there are no duplicate rows.

 The set of keys/attributes of the relation is called the heading of the relation.
 It is currently not possible to specify the intended heading for an empty relation, but it gets accepted as a wildcard heading.
-If you want to give the empty relation a heading, do a [projection](#projections-and-lenses).
+If you need to give the empty relation a heading, do a [projection](#projections-and-lenses).

 To use relations effectively, note the correspondence with logic, that the attributes of a tuple should relate to each other